jkup/insite/_posts/2013-03-17-deploying-your-website.md

 + Allows easy script automation through hooks
 + Lets you peel back your code to any point in time

 Git comes pre-installed on Mac's and most linux distributions but is freely available on all operating systems.
-There are tons of advantages to using Git but most of them fall outside of the scope of this projects.
+There are tons of advantages to using Git but most of them fall outside of the scope of this blog post.

 There are three common methods for deploying code with git.

 ### The push and pull

-Perhaps the simplest way to deploy with git is to have copies of your repository both on your computer and on your webserver.
+Perhaps the simplest way to deploy with git is to have copies of your repository both on your computer and on your web server.
 You can make changes locally, push them to master, and then log into your server and pull them down.
-I've done this before and it's far superior to FTP but it can be way better!
+I've done this before and it's far superior to FTP but we can make it even better!

 ### The direct push

-You can simplify the above process by setting your webserver as master and directly pushing your code to deployment with a:
+You can simplify the above process by setting your web server as master and directly pushing your code to deployment with a:

 <pre>git push origin master</pre>